-- Limited Rewards Program: The additional perks associated with the Citi® Diamond Preferred® card are limited.
+- Limited Rewards Program: The additional perks associated with the Citi® Diamond Preferred® Card– 21 Month Balance Transfer Offer are limited.
 The primary purpose of the card however is to utilize the promotional intro rate to save on interest, not to cash in on extras.

-- Foreign Transaction Fee: Use your Citi® Diamond Preferred® card outside the U.S. and you’ll get hit with a hefty 3% fee on every purchase.
+- Foreign Transaction Fee: Use your Citi® Diamond Preferred® Card– 21 Month Balance Transfer Offer outside the U.S. and you’ll get hit with a hefty 3% fee on every purchase.